Here are tips on creating an attitude of acceptance and practical ways to welcome families impacted by special needs.

 The Irresistible Church, affiliated with Joni and Friends, provides resources relating to disability to church leaders—all for free.
 They listened to what church leaders need and used what they learned to create their resources.
 Free membership provides access to book appendices, training videos, early notification of new Irresistible Church books, and the ability to comment and interact with blog posts and writers.

-Practical Ways to Welcome Families Impacted By Disability
+Practical Ways to Welcome Families Impacted By Special Needs

 If being welcoming is essential to showing acceptance, how can we take steps to do so?